 Do you need post-abortion counseling?
 Please contact our friends at Lighthouse Ministries.
 They provide a safe place to heal.

 ZoeCare does not perform or refer for abortions.

-Call to schedule an pregnancy test/ultrasound appointment or to speak with a ZoeCare nurse if you have questions.
+Make an appointment online or call (406) 586-9444 to schedule a pregnancy test/ultrasound or to speak with a ZoeCare nurse if you have questions.